Jude Munro AO

 Before his business career, Shu was an R&D expert on several cutting-edge biotechnology projects in the areas of cancer genetics, agriculture and drug discovery.
 He has 7 years of experience in scientific product development, project management and technical writing.

-President, Girl Guides Victoria
+Chair, Girl Guides Victoria

 Formerly CEO of Family Planning NSW and Director of Health Policy and Programs with the Royal Flying Doctor Service, Margaret brings extensive experience in executive management, primary health care, policy advice and program development, and managing whole-of-organisation change and development.
 She has a special interest in community and advocacy organisations.